gmilby/slingpic/readme.txt

 4. Clicking on "more" opens up additional sharing tools (all customisable)

 == Changelog ==

+= 5.0.1 =
+- *Share counts plus*
+- you can now see which social networks your images are being shared to

 = 4.0.0 =
 - *Share counts*